SpecFlowOSS/SpecFlowWiki/Configuration.md

 #### `<plugins>`

-This section can be used to configure plugins that contain customizations.
-See [[Plugins]] page for details.
+This section can be used to configure plugins that contain customisations.
+See [[Plugins]] for more details.

 ```xml
 <specFlow>